-The Institute for Health Metrics and Evaluation and the Department of Global Health within the School of Medicine and the School of Public Health at the University of Washington are recruiting to fill one full-time year-long postdoctoral fellow appointment.
+The Institute for Health Metrics and Evaluation and the Department of Health Metrics Sciences within the School of Medicine at the University of Washington are recruiting to fill one full-time year-long postdoctoral fellow appointment.

 The Institute for Health Metrics and Evaluation (IHME) is an independent research center at the University of Washington.
 Its mission is to monitor global health conditions and health systems, as well as to evaluate interventions, initiatives, and reforms.
 IHME carries out a range of projects within different research areas including the Global Burden of Diseases, Injuries, and Risk Factors; Forecasting; Costs and Cost Effectiveness; Geospatial Analysis; Resource Tracking; and Impact Evaluations.
 The aim is to provide policymakers, donors, and researchers with the highest-quality quantitative evidence base to make decisions that achieve better health.

 The successful applicants will have a doctoral research degree (or foreign equivalent) in public health, epidemiology, statistics, biostatistics, or other relevant subject, plus three years’ related experience or equivalent combination of education and experience.

 - A theoretical and practical understanding of infectious disease epidemiology